arctelix/.dotsys/README.md

 - Nothing happens without your consent or ride hands free!
 - Separate tasks so users can select what they want.
 - Guided configuration (no docs or code to read).
-- Easy control over your config with yaml files.
+- Easy control over whats installed with yaml files.
+- Easy review all topics in a repo via the yaml file.
-- Constant visual feedback on what's hapening.
+- Constant visual feedback on what's happening.
-- Automates repository install and management.
+- Automates repository installation and management.
-- Automate boiler plate stuff with stub files.
+- Stub files connect dotfiles and their file extentions (.sh, .zsh, etc.)
 - Dependency management for dotfiels.
 - Easy and familiar api.
 - MANY MORE FEATURES....